Lawsuits Allege Zantac Use Caused Cancer

 Zantac Cancer Lawsuit Update July 7th, 2021

-Judge Rosenberg dismissed all pending claims against a number of manufacturers of generic Zantac, including Teva Pharmaceuticals USA, Par Pharmaceutical Inc., and Amneal Pharmaceuticals, LLC.
-Judge Rosenberg stated “State law would require them to redesign or re-label ranitidine products, which they could not do under their federal duty of sameness,”
+Judge Rosenberg dismissed all pending claims against several manufacturers of generic Zantac, including Teva Pharmaceuticals USA, Par Pharmaceutical Inc., and Amneal Pharmaceuticals, LLC.
+Judge Rosenberg stated, “State law would require them to redesign or re-label ranitidine products, which they could not do under their federal duty of sameness,”

 Rosenberg wrote.
 “They were not required to stop selling the products in order to comply with both federal and state law.
 Thus, the failure-to-warn and negligence claims are preempted.”
 Thus, she cited the preemption argument that is being utilized with continuing success by the pharmaceutical industry.

 Zantac Cancer Lawsuit Update July 1st, 2021